 Dr. Daphne C. Watkins

-Dr. Daphne C. Watkins is a Professor at the University of Michigan School of Social Work.
-For many years, she has studied gender disparities and mental health over the adult life course using mixed methods research approaches.
-In addition to her research and teaching obligations, Dr. Watkins is also the Founding Director of the Gender and Health Research Lab and the Director of the Certificate Program in Mixed Methods Research at the University of Michigan.
+Dr. Daphne C. Watkins is the Founding Director of the YBMen Project and a Professor at the University of Michigan School of Social Work.
+For many years, she has studied gender disparities and mental health over the life course using mixed methods research.
+In addition to her research and teaching obligations, Dr. Watkins is also the Founding Director of the Gender and Health Research Lab and the Certificate Program in Mixed Methods Research; and Director of the Vivian A. and James L. Curtis Center for Health Equity Research and Training at the University of Michigan.

 Dr. Zachary Jackson